 Head lice are tiny parasites that live in our hair and feed on blood from our scalp.
-Their bites can itch and some people find them quite repulsive.
-Aside from that they are fairly harmless and do not carry disease.
+Their bites can itch and many people find them quite repulsive.
+Aside from that, they are fairly harmless and don’t carry any diseases.

-Head lice mostly lay their eggs on hairs, close to the scalp.
+Head lice mostly lay their eggs near the roots of the hair, close to the scalp.
 The next generation usually hatches within one week.
 The eggs laid by head lice are called nits.

-Head lice can multiply and spread quickly.
+Head lice multiply and spread quickly.
 They are often unwelcome visitors at day care centers, kindergartens and schools.
-Once lice have settled on your scalp they do not go away on their own again.
-But there are a number of different effective treatments for getting rid of these bloodthirsty little creatures.
+Once lice have settled on your scalp, they don’t go away on their own again.
+But there are a number of different treatments that get rid of these bloodthirsty little creatures.

 Smaller than the head of a match: adult louse and nit

 Head lice aren't always immediately noticeable.
 The following symptoms may occur, though:

 Head lice are most common in children.
 They nearly always spread through direct body contact, for instance when children play close together.

 Although some people think head lice are a sign of uncleanliness, the lice don't care whether your hair is clean or dirty.
 They feed on blood.
 So anyone can get head lice.

 Girls are somewhat more likely to be affected than boys.
 It is thought that girls do more activities with their heads close together than boys do.
 Hair length doesn't have any effect on your risk of getting head lice – but it's more difficult to find the parasites in long, thick and curly hair.